techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-upload-image-files.md

 }
 ```

-We first import `HttpClient` and we inject it via the service constructor.
+We first import Angular `HttpClient` and we inject it via the service constructor.

-Next, we define an `upload()` method that takes an instance of `FormData` and send it to Django REST API endpoint with a POST request.
+Next, we define an `upload()` method that takes an instance of `FormData` and send it to Django REST API `upload` endpoint with a POST request.

-## Create an Angular Component and Form
+## Create an Angular 10 Component and Form

-Next, let's create a component that contains the form to use selecting the file and submit it the django upload endpoint.
+Next, let's create an Angular 10 component that contains the form to use for selecting the file or image and upload it the django 3 REST API endpoint.

 In your terminal, run the following command: